chandrepo/DevOps-Engineer-for-Azure/Project1/README.md

 	7. Creating the Availability Set.
 	8. Creating the Virtual machines with image created by the packer.
 	9. Creating the managed disks for the Virtual machines.
-	10. prefix, location and instance_count are the configurable parameters.
+	10. prefix, image_id, location and instance_count are the configurable parameters.

 ### Dependencies